masui/AH2014paper/paper.md

 because they describe the order of tasks which people should follow for preparing foods.

-For example, a recipe for pasta should look like this:
+For example, a recipe for preparing pasta should look like this:

 	boil (a pan of water)
 	put (some salt)
 	wait (until water is hot enough)
 	put (pasta into boild water)
 	wait (10 minutes)

+Here, a condition statment and a sleep statement is used in the recipe, just like they are found in common program texts.

 Job instructions can also be described in program-like manner.
+In a conference registration counter, people may be instructed to work like this:

 	while many people are waiting do
 	  open all the registration counters